President, St Louis - Bologna Sister Cities

-The World Trade Center of St Louis hosted its annual convention Growing Global on Wednesday, September 25 at the Ritz Carlton in Clayton, Missouri.
+The World Trade Center of St Louis hosted its annual convention Growing Global on Wednesday, September 25, 2019 at the Ritz Carlton in Clayton, Missouri.
 The conference brings thousands of individuals and businesses together from around the world in what is St Louis' largest and most high profiled international event.
-Representing Italian interests in St Louis was Michael Cross, founder of the Italian Community of St Louis and director of the St Louis - Bologna Sister Cities organization, I was humbled to represent Italian interests in the St Louis region.
+As the president of the St Louis - Bologna Sister Cities organization, I was humbled to represent Italian interests in the St Louis region.
 I had the chance to speak with former Mayor Francis Slay and County Executive Sam Page, both of whom expressed their interest in St Louis' growing Italian population.
 The purpose of the St Louis - Bologna Sister Cities organization is not only cultural but also economic.
 Bologna is the capital of Emilia-Romagna, known as the breadbasket of Italy.
 Agriculture thrives in this rich area and consequently, Emilia Romagna is known as a great gastronomic center of Europe.
 St Louis, with major agricultural companies and institutions such as Bunge, ItalgraniUSA, Bayer/Monsanto, and the Danforth Plant Science Center, is at the center of America's agricultural sector.

 It seems as if a relation between these two cities was always meant to be.
-Seeing that the highest levels of local government approve and encourage the growth of the Italian expat community, it is looking as if the cervelli in fuga phenomenon will continue the brain drain that Italy has been experiencing for the last decades.
+Seeing that local government officials are interested in the growth of the Italian expat community, it is looking as if the cervelli in fuga phenomenon may continue the brain drain that Italy has been experiencing for the last decades.
 Will there be more Italian based ag sector businesses moving to St Louis in the next few years?
 That remains to be seen.
 As for our part, the St Louis - Bologna Sister Cities will continue to encourage interest in relations between our two cities and regions regarding ag-tech and ag-science ventures.

 The Italian Community of St Louis has been growing at a rapid pace in the past three years due to strong leadership and a growing economy.
 In the past decade alone several hundred Italian nationals have relocated to the St Louis area according to reports from the Italian Consulate of Chicago.